actions/runner/docs/preview/yamlgettingstarted-triggers.md

-# YAML getting started - YAML triggers
+# YAML getting started - Triggers

 Continuous integration builds are on by default for all branches.